The Distinction of the Tărūmāh: What is a Heave Offering?

 Have you ever heard about the heave offering?

 You can find the term “heave offering” several times in the Old Testament specifically.
 It’s a way of presenting one’s offering to the Lord.
-It usually appear together with burnt offerings, grain offerings, and the offering of the firstborn flocks.
-The Mosaic Law requires the people of God to give the heave offering.
+It usually appears together with burnt offerings, grain offerings, and the offering of the firstborn flocks.
+The Mosaic Law requires the people of God to give the heave-offering.

 27 And thou shalt sanctify the breast of the wave offering, and the shoulder of the heave offering, which is waved, and which is heaved up, of the ram of the consecration, even of that which is for Aaron, and of that which is for his sons: